 GET BACK UP ON YOUR TOWER

-As you read Habakkuk, let the gift of prophecy that you have as a believer, stir in you.
-Now I know that sometimes people are turned off by weird prophetic people that take the gift out of order and way too far.
-We have all had the prophecy from the weird person that tells us that God hates us and we are doomed, I even got one that said I was sent from Satan, it was so encouraging. ☺ But for me, the gift of prophecy is very normal in our Christianity and is powerful in speaking what God wants over your life; encouragement, comfort and exhortation (1 Corinthians 14:3).
-You may never prophesy in public but you can be a prophetic voice to your family, to your business, to your neighbours, to your own situations.
+As you read Habakkuk, let the gift of prophecy that you have as a believer stir in you.
+Now I know that sometimes people are apprehensive toward weird prophetic people, worrying that they take the gift out of order and way too far.
+We have all had the prophecy from the weird person that tells us that God hates us and we are doomed–I even got one that said I was sent from Satan, so encouraging–but the gift of prophecy is very normal and powerful in speaking what God wants over your life; encouragement, comfort and exhortation (1 Corinthians 14:3).
+You may never prophesy in public, but you can be a prophetic voice to your family, to your business, to your neighbours, to your own situations.
 A loving, not weird, normal voice to those who need God’s guidance in their lives.
 That’s you!

-I love Habakkuk 2:1 “I will stand at my watch, station myself on the ramparts.
-I will look to see what he will say to me, and what answer I am to give to this complaint.”
-As Christians this is our call, to stand and watch, to cry out to God in prayer and to cry out for the answer of God and then to wait openly for what God will say to us.
+As Christians this is our call: to stand and watch, to cry out to God in prayer and to cry out for the answer of God and then to wait openly for what God will say to us.

-Immediately after this verse we see the Lord answer him, saying “Write down the revelation and make it plain on tablets so that a herald my run with it.
+Immediately after this verse, we see the Lord answered him, saying “Write down the revelation and make it plain on tablets so that a herald my run with it.
 For the revelation awaits an appointed time; it speaks of the end and will not prove false.
 Though it linger, wait for it; it will certainly come and will not delay”

 There is an order to this, did you notice that?